From Resorts to Retreats: The Rise of Wellness Hospitality

 Why Resorts Are Becoming Retreats

-Resorts are uniquely positioned to respond to this shift.
-They already offer space, privacy, nature, and hospitality infrastructure.
-What’s changing is how these elements are being used.
+Resorts are in a great position to adapt to these changes.
+They already provide space, privacy, nature, and the right facilities.
+The difference now is in how these features are used.

 Retreat-style experiences are intentionally slower, more immersive, and more guided.
 Instead of offering a menu of optional services, retreats provide a curated journey with a beginning, middle, and integration phase.